Find Affordable College Courses

 Chestnut Hill, MA

-Boston College landed the #7 spot in the 2023 rankings for the best computer science programs.
-Boston College is a fairly large private not-for-profit school located in the small city of Chestnut Hill.
+Boston College ranked #7 on this year’s Best Computer Science Schools in Massachusetts list.
+Boston College is a fairly large private not-for-profit school located in the city of Chestnut Hill.

 On average, compsci graduates from Boston College take out $17,500 in student loans while working on their degree.